What We Do

 Learn more about our programs and find key data for commercial fisheries landings, foreign trade, marine recreational fisheries catch and effort.

 Assessment & Monitoring

-We support at-sea resource surveys, stock assessments, habitat science and assessments, protected resource science and the seabird program, fisheries observer programs, cooperative research, and the independent peer review of NOAA Fisheries science products and programs.
+We support at-sea resource surveys, stock assessments, protected resource science and the seabird program, fisheries observer programs, cooperative research, and the independent peer review of NOAA Fisheries science products and programs.
 In addition, we develop policies, procedures, and budget initiatives to ensure that these activities are high quality, cost effective, productive, and fully supported.

 Economics & Social Analysis

 We conduct and coordinate socioeconomic research and data collection undertaken by the agency to support conservation and management of living marine resources.

 We support the development and coordination of science programs including habitat to advance the incorporation of ecosystem information into living marine resource management.

 We continually strive to advance the science that informs fisheries and protected resources management.
 As part of our ongoing improvement efforts, we conduct a systematic peer review process at our regional science centers and national Office of Science and Technology to improve integration, identify best practices, and share successes and challenges within our science enterprise.